acg-team/tral/docs/denovo.rst

 	--KDS--WTVNDIQ--K
 	LV-GKLNWASQ-I-YPG

-Set rate_distribution = 'gamma' for a gamma distributed indel placement.
+Set rate_distribution = 'gamma' for a gamma distributed indel placement or modify it in :ref:`config.ini <configure>`.
 Set realignment = 'mafft' to realign with mafft instead of proPIP.

 Output the detected tandem repeats.